 The United States awards special immigration status to a few thousand people each year.
-Humanitarian immigration may be an option for you or your family member if you come from a war-torn country, have suffered persecution, have had extreme hardships, or you qualify for special youth immigration status.
+Humanitarian immigration may be an option for you or your family member if you come from a war-torn country, have suffered persecution, have had extreme hardships, or you qualify for Special Immigrant Juvenile Status.

 Asylum is an immigration status awarded to individuals who have shown that they have suffered persecution in their home country.
 Persecution is not well-defined in the law, but generally requires a showing of severe harm or threat to an individual’s life or freedom.
 The persecution must be shown to have occurred on account of the victim’s race, religion, nationality, political opinion, or particular social group.
 The perpetrator of the persecution must be either the government of the country or an individual or group that the government is unable or unwilling to control.